Collection Development Policy Sections:

 Collection and formats

-Alumni Publications: Alumni of Gettysburg College are encouraged to donate copies of their works to the library.
-The library will only purchase alumni publications that support the collection guidelines above.
+Alumni of Gettysburg College are encouraged to donate copies of their works to the library.
+Please note, the library will only add alumni publications that support the collection guidelines enumerated above.

 Library staff continually evaluates the collection to ensure that it meets the information needs of our users.
 Librarian liaisons may consult with faculty during these evaluations for input regarding retention and/or deselection decisions.